jimshalo10/HTCViveTemplateUE53/README.md

 This Unreal Project was upgraded to Unreal 5.3.
 The unique value of this project is its small size and easy starting point for those coming to VR

 This is just hosted here.
-There is no support
-NO WARRANTY This learning tutorial and not for production use
+The users do not have any hardware.
+Therefore is no support NO WARRANTY This learning tutorial and not for production use

 GitHub Download: